dar-shan-73/k8/README.md

 How to provision a kubernetes cluster ?

     1) Managing your cluster by using EC2 / On-Prem Instances

-        a) Create instances
+        a) Create instances     ( t3.small or medium with 30gb )
         b) Install Run time     ( PodMan/Docker )
         c) Install Kubernetes
         d) Enroll the nodes
+        e) kubectl              ( a k8 client to connect to the cluster )

     2) Using Managed Services From Cloud